mezo-org/musd/docs/README.md

 `openTroveWithSignature(uint256 _debtAmount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: payable function that creates a Trove for the signer with the requested debt, and the collateral received from the caller.
 Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 150% in Recovery Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.

-`withdrawMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: issues `_amount` of mUSD from the signer’s Trove to the signer.
+`withdrawMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: issues `_amount` of MUSD from the signer’s Trove to the signer.
 Executes only if the Trove's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.

-`repayMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: repay `_amount` of mUSD to the signer’s Trove from the caller, subject to leaving enough debt in the Trove for gas compensation.
+`repayMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: repay `_amount` of MUSD to the signer’s Trove from the caller, subject to leaving enough debt in the Trove for gas compensation.

 `refinanceWithSignature(address _borrower, bytes memory _signature, uint256 _deadline)`: allows a caller to move the signer's debt to a new (presumably lower) interest rate.
 In addition to the original debt, extra debt is issued to pay the refinancing fee.